BrutLogic/Post/README.md

 To go further, with as starting point:
 - Assuming `LLM` as a function is a `text`=>`text` black box.
 - Given an arbitrarily competent LLM.

-If the goal is: automate the job of a software engineer using this black box (So have it to write code/perform all the actions surrounding coding) isn't there a logical necessity for agentic here to ?
+- The goal is: automate the job of a software engineer using this black box (So have it to write code/perform all the actions surrounding coding)

+What else but agents ?

 Could you think of any control flow other than:
 ```mermaid